 So, for example, “quality” and “innovation” are consistent (though cliched) values.
 It’s clear how they connect.
 They make sense together.

 “Efficiency” and “value for money” also makes sense.
-A focus on efficiency can lead to cost savings that help deliver better prices.
+A focus on efficiency can lead to cost savings which help deliver better prices.

 But, “quality” and “value for money”?
 Those would feel inconsistent.
 They clash.
 You can’t be both of those things at the same time.